Motion to Quash a Federal Rule 45 Subpoena – Important Considerations

 When you or your client receives a Federal Rule 45 Subpoena to testify and/or to produce documents, a motion to quash may be a viable option, however there are other options to consider.
-When you or your client is involved in a lawsuit and a subpoena has been served on a non-party requesting information about or belonging to you or your client, you have options under Rule 45.
+When you or your client is involved in a lawsuit and a subpoena has been served on a non-party requesting information about or belonging to you or your client, you have multiple options under Rule 45.
 With that said, it may surprise you how powerful the federal subpoena actually is – it certainly never fails to surprise us.

-First of all, the subpoenaed witness is in the best position to fight the subpoena as they can argue undue burden, expense and production beyond the geographic limits – and the Federal courts tend to give great weight to undue burden on a non-party witness.
-When your business’s information is sought from a non-party witness, reliance on a witness to protect your interests is not always easy or practical.
-Each situation is different, but very often the subpoenaed witness will not be thrilled with the prospect of either taking time to comply with the subpoena or paying an attorney to fight the subpoena.
+First of all, in our experience, the subpoenaed witness is in the best position to fight the Rule 45 subpoena as they can argue undue burden, expense and production beyond the geographic limits – and the Federal courts tend to give great weight to undue burden on a non-party witness.
+When your client’s / your business’s information is sought from a non-party witness, reliance on a witness to protect your interests is not always easy or practical.
+While each situation is different, often the subpoenaed witness will not be thrilled with the prospect of either taking time to comply with the subpoena or paying an attorney to object and fight the Rule 45 subpoena.

 Motion to Quash / Motion to Modify Rule 45 Subpoena

 Federal Rule of Civil Procedure 45(d)(3) governs motions to quash or modify a subpoena.
 More specifically, Rule 45(d)(3)(A) identifies circumstances in which a court is required to quash or modify a subpoena.
 Rule 45(d)(3)(B)and (C) identify circumstances in which a court may grant a motion to quash or modify the subpoena unless the party serving the subpoena shows a substantial need and the court can devise an appropriate accommodation to protect the interests of the witness.

 FRCP 45(d) (3) Quashing or Modifying a Subpoena.